Nursing

 National Health Service (NHS) and Royal College of Nursing (RCN) — UK

-In the United Kingdom, the National Health Service employs the world’s largest nursing workforce for a single public health system, with over 300,000 nurses across its constituent trusts and health boards.
+In the United Kingdom, the National Health Service employs the world’s largest nursing workforce for a single public health system.
 The NHS nursing vacancy rate — consistently above 10% of posts in England — represents one of the most significant operational pressures in the system.
-The Royal College of Nursing (RCN) is the UK’s equivalent of the ANA: the professional body representing nursing, publishing workforce research, setting professional standards, and advocating for the profession.
-The RCN’s Safe Staffing Campaign directly parallels the ANA’s federal safe staffing legislation advocacy.
-What distinguishes the NHS context is the single-payer structure: workforce decisions are ultimately political decisions, made within a budget allocation that is determined by the government of the day.
+The Royal College of Nursing (RCN) is the UK’s primary professional body for nursing, whose Safe Staffing Campaign directly parallels the ANA’s federal safe staffing legislation advocacy.

 The Joint Commission

-The Joint Commission, an independent, not-for-profit organization that accredits and certifies healthcare organizations across the United States, includes nurse staffing adequacy in its accreditation standards.
+The Joint Commission includes nurse staffing adequacy in its accreditation standards.
 Joint Commission accreditation is required for Medicare and Medicaid reimbursement — making its standards effectively mandatory for most U.S. hospitals.
-The Joint Commission publishes Sentinel Event Alerts that document cases where nursing staffing inadequacy contributed to patient harm, providing case-based evidence that supplements the statistical research base.
-For students writing about healthcare regulation and standards, understanding the Joint Commission’s role in operationalizing nursing quality standards is essential context.
+The Joint Commission publishes Sentinel Event Alerts that document cases where nursing staffing inadequacy contributed to patient harm.

 Frequently Asked Questions: Nursing Staff Shortages and Health Care Effects